rackerlabs/design-system/_component_design/modal.md

 - **Use modals sparingly** and only when the user must confirm an action before continuing, or when the cost of an error is very high.
 - Trigger a modal from a button, link, or other clickable item on the page.
 - Avoid constructing modals to open unexpectedly.
-- For an acknowledgment modal, allow a user to close or cancel a modal by clicking outside of it.
+- For an acknowledgment modal, allow the user to close or cancel a modal by clicking outside of it.
-- The confirmation button **must always** reflect the action being confirmed, and follow the **Verb Noun** labeling convention.
+- The confirmation button **must always** reflect the action being confirmed and follow the **Verb Noun** labeling convention.
 For example, if the modal title is **Permanently delete this server?**, label the confirmation button **Delete Server**.

 {% endcolumn %}